HoloInnovation/HoloRenault/README.md

 ### Field of view
 Microsoft says the headset covers 35% of the field of view of the user which greatly impacts ease to move around the environment.
 It forces the user to move his head more often and results in the appearance of neck pain more quickly.
-Placing one hologram usually fills the field of view and limits the capabilities of the application.
+Placing one hologram rapidly fills the field of view and limits the capabilities of the application.
 The biggest drawback is when using large assets of 3 or 4 meters wide.
 Already limited by the performance of the headset; the experience is less immersive as the user finds himself inside the asset.